dagerikhl/watcher-in-the-cloud/README.md

-# WITC - Watcher in the Cloud
+# WitC - Watcher in the Cloud

 By Dag Erik Homdrum Løvgren.